 The same is true with debt.
 You need to create an action plan including your debts to pay, budget and then a plan of action to attack them.
 Once you have a plan, post it where you can see it (every day), so you don’t forget what you need to do to reach your goal.

 I know, I know.
 You hear this one every time you turn around.
 There is a reason for that.
 Any successful debt plan absolutely must have a budget.
 You just can’t do it without a budget.

 The reason is you need to see where your money goes.
 Then, and only then, can you see how much money is available for your debts so help you do what you can to pay them off as quickly as possible.

 4. You are easily distracted.

 If you turn on the TV, go online or even pick up a magazine you are constantly being shown ads.
-Retailers are trying to sell you on their item and telling you why you can’t live without.
+Retailers are trying to sell you on their item and telling you why you can’t live without it.
 Sadly, many allow these influencers to affect their spending, forcing them further in debt.

 You must find contentment with what you have.
 You might also want to be like your neighbors, but how do you know that they are not as deeply (if not further) into debt than you are.
-Find a way to be happy with your life and don’t fall for the trap that “things” will make you happy and leave you feeling fulfilled.
+Find a way to be happy with your life and don’t fall into the trap that “things” will make you happy and leave you feeling fulfilled.